MinMehar/Individual_Project/README.md

+1. The raw data is SNL_Harvard.csv.

-1. If needed, download, the jpg and png images from the repository to ensure code builds report.
+2.If needed, download, the jpg and png images from the repository to ensure code builds report.

 The report needs to call these images to execute building.